-viewpoint.
-Life knows of examples when the results of joint criminal activity are brought about through the independent participation in such activity by individual accomplices, who are united only by a single criminal object common to all of them.38
+There is an opinion current among criminologists that in order to establish complicity it is necessary to establish common agreement and an intent on the part of each of the criminals, of the accomplices, for each of the crimes.
+This viewpoint is wrong. ...
+Life is broader than this viewpoint.
+Life knows of examples when the results of joint criminal activity are brought about through the independent participation in such activity by individual accomplices, who are united only by a single criminal object common to all of them.29

 To prove complicity, then, one was not required to prove intent, but only a common purpose - a united will to commit a crime - among the conspirators.
+It was this framing of the idea that would be taken up by the Soviet criminologist, Aron N. Trainin, and transmitted to the postwar international military tribunals convened by the Allies at Nuremberg and Tokyo.